 (5) In a case where the relevant cost was incurred to increase the capacity of a facility or pipeline in anticipation of a reduction in the capacity of the facility or pipeline that would have resulted from being delivered the gas, an assessment as to what is preferable or what a prudent consumer or operator would have done is to be made on the basis of the circumstances at the time that decision to incur the costs was made.

-45. Costs to restore capacity — compensable when, and to the extent to which, capacity needed
+45. Costs to restore capacity: compensable when, and to extent to which, capacity needed

 (1) For the purposes of regulation 42(1)(c), an amount of capacity is needed when —